Configuration & Best Practices

 - Always call

-block. - For short-lived apps or scripts, consider lowering
+releaseConnection(conn)in afinallyblock. - For short-lived apps or scripts, consider lowering

 4. Security & Secrets Management